EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-actions.md

         # ...
 ```

-If you reload the backend, you'll see a new `Restock` action displayed as a
+If you reload the backend, you'll see a new `Restock` action displayed as a link
-link in the *Actions* column of the `Product` entity listings.
-However, if you
+in the *Actions* column of the `Product` entity listing.
+However, if you click
-click on any of those links, you'll see an error because the `restockAction()`
+on any of the `Restock` links, you'll see an error because the `restockAction()`
 method is not defined in the AdminController.

 Therefore, the next step is to create a custom `AdminController` in your